The Getty

 Advance tickets recommended; free for county residents from 3–5pm.

-The NHM’s original Beaux Arts structure was the first museum building in L.A., opening in 1913 with Exposition Park itself.
-The more recent Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a stunning, 63-foot-long fin whale skeleton.
+The NHM’s original Beaux Arts structure was the first museum building in L.A., which opened in 1913 with Exposition Park itself—and it’s the only building on this list that looks something like a grand European institution.
+The more recent Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a 63-foot-long fin whale skeleton, while the soon-to-open NHM Commons side boasts a green long-necked dinosaur.
 Highlights include the gem and mineral hall, spectacularly presented dinosaur and mammal fossils, the 3.5-acre urban nature gardens and “Becoming L.A.,” which examines the Los Angeles region’s history from its indigenous inhabitants to the present day.

 • Museums